 LPNs who wish to advance their education can go on to apply their knowledge in a bridge program to earn their Associate’s degree in Nursing (ADN).
 This plus passing the NCLEX-RN licensure exam and meeting all other state requirements would earn them the title of registered nurse (RN).

 LPN salary and job growth

-The median annual salary of LPNs in 2017 was $45,030, according to the BLS.2 Employment of LPNs is projected to grow 12 percent through 2026, which is faster than the national average rate of 7 percent.2
+The median annual salary of LPNs in 2020 was $48,820, according to the BLS.2 Employment of LPNs is projected to grow nine percent through 2029, which is much higher than the national average projected rate of four percent for all occupations.2

 2. ADN avenue: A rapid route to an RN role

 If you have your sights set on the coveted role of RN with no pit stops on the way, acquiring an Associate’s degree in Nursing (ADN) will be the fastest direct route to your career as a registered nurse.
-If you’re unfamiliar with the field, you might not know that an RN title can be earned with either an associate’s degree or a bachelor’s degree.
+If you’re unfamiliar with the field, you might not know that an RN title can be earned with either an Associate’s degree or a Bachelor’s degree.
 By opting for your ADN, you could be launching your registered nursing career in as few as 18 months.1

 What do RNs do?

-It’s one of the most prevalent professions, but what exactly do registered nurses do?
+It’s one of the most prevalent professions in healthcare, but what exactly do registered nurses do?
 RNs work under the supervision of physicians and are responsible for many patient care duties.
-This includes creating care plans, performing diagnostic tests and teaching patients how to manage their diagnosis.
+This includes creating care plans, performing diagnostic tests and teaching patients how to manage their diagnoses.
 Most RNs are employed in hospitals, according to the BLS.2 They can also work in a variety of other settings, including nursing homes, private practices, schools, prisons and more.

 Educational advancement for RNs with an ADN

-Many RNs with an Associate’s degree choose to build upon their education and experience by enrolling in an RN to BSN program, which can be completed in as few as 12 months.1 Many schools offer these programs online to make it convenient for working RNs to advance their education.
+Many RNs with an Associate’s degree choose to build upon their education and experience by enrolling in an RN to BSN program, which can be completed in as few as 12 months.1 Often, these programs are offered online to make it convenient for working RNs to advance their education.